 This PhD course gives participants an opportunity to intensively engage with some of the major foundational movements in critical social theory, so that they can continue to explore contemporary expansions of those movements in their own research.
 It is organized as an intensive discussion seminar over the course of four weeks (with two 3-hour sessions/week).
-With different specialized teachers for each session, from the chair groups RSO, SDC, GEO, SCH and beyond.
+With different specialized teachers for each session, from the chair groups RSO, SDC, GEO, HSO and beyond.

 After successful completion of this course, participants are expected to be able to: